kinnay/Nintendo-File-Formats/src/libs/nw/bfres.md

 All offsets are relative to themselves.

+> **Note:** resources in a BFRES file may be spread across the archive.
+For example, the image data of a texture is usually stored at a different place in the archive than the header of the texture.

 ## Header
 | Offset | Size | Description |
 | --- | --- | --- |